shiva167/shiva167/README.md

 <!----------------------------------- About Section ------------------------------------>

-<h3 align="center">A Full Stack Web Developer skilled in MERN stack who focuses on writing clean and efficient code.</h3>
+<h3 align="center">A Java Developer with strong expertise in Core Java, Spring Boot, Executor Services, and Data Structures, and also a Full Stack Web Developer skilled in the MERN stack, with a focus on writing clean, efficient, and scalable code.
+.</h3>

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png">